RajBhanani/BharatFD-Submission-JavaScript/README.md

 - Push to your branch (`git push origin feature/your-feature-name`).
 - Create a pull request.

 This README provides everything needed to understand, install, and use the project.
-Let me know if you need any modifications~
+Let me know if you need any modifications!